sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/scale.md

 | `Type`      | Persistent Volumes for Kubernetes                                                                                                                                                       |
 |             | Persistent SSD for Docker Compose                                                                                                                                                       |

-> NOTE: The database must be configured properly to consume resources properly and efficiently for better performance and to avoid regular usage from overwhelming built-in utilities (like autovacuum for example).
-See our [database configuration guide](https://docs.sourcegraph.com/admin/config/postgres-conf) for more information.
+> WARNING: The database must be configured properly to consume resources effectively and efficiently for better performance and to avoid regular usage from overwhelming built-in utilities (like autovacuum for example).
+For example, a Postgres database running out of memory indicates that it is currently misconfigured and the amount of memory each worker can utilize should be reduced.
+See our [Postgres database configuration guide](https://docs.sourcegraph.com/admin/config/postgres-conf) for more information.

 ---